jsfehler/stere/docs/splinter_fields.rst

 - id
 - value

-These all use Splinter.
-If you're using a different automation tool, you must create your strategies.
-These can override the default strategies. (ie: You can create a custom css strategy to replace the default)
+These strategies can be overridden with a custom strategy (ie: You can create a custom css strategy with different behaviour).

 Custom Locator Strategies